 Working with Marcs not only gives you access to his patented process it also brings years of experience using and perfecting this technique.

-The technique from Marc Quenneville of Glas Tech Yachts Clearwater, Florida, combines vacuum infusion with rotational molding to completely eliminate the seam typically found in large composite structures such as:
+The technique from Marc Quenneville of Glas Tech Yachts and Composites Clearwater, Florida, combines vacuum infusion with rotational molding to completely eliminate the seam typically found in large composite structures such as: